CXwudi/comp5903-easy-cucumber/doc/design doc.md

-# Design Doc of Enhanced "Cucumberized JUnit"
+# Design Document of the Enhanced "Cucumberized JUnit"

 For developers who want to hack and modify this tool, this is the document that helps you to understand the design and the internal structure of this tool.